mccanne/sharkfest/README.md

 Armed with this data model, we can tackle relational tables.

-Start with with a simple example:
+CSV is often used for tables, so here is a simple example:
 ```
 cat employee.csv
 zq -Z -i csv employee.csv